 THE NEED FOR A GOOD FIRST IMPRESSION

 From medical clinics to alternative medicines, to insurance companies, to generic drugs, to health maintenance organisations there is a multitude of organisations competing for the ageing population and the general health care focus of our population.
-Those companies are creating an icon that identifies their companies as welcoming, caring and better than others.
+Those companies are creating an icon that identifies their companies as welcoming, caring, and better than others.

 One important thing to consider is that the customers in need of those products or services are requiring compassion, assurance of expertise and comfort.
 Therefore, the images used for those companies must reflect those needs and care.
-With honesty and professionalism, we, designers, should provide what customers need in personal and emotional aspects but still maintain good corporate strength and posturing from the company.
+With honesty and professionalism, we, designers, should provide what customers need in personal and emotional aspects but still maintain good corporate strength and posturing of the company.

 A GREAT EXAMPLE: CANCER RESEARCH UK

-Brian Lischer from Ignyte offers several examples of positive and failures in the re-branding of healthcare companies.
+Brian Lischer from Ignyte offers several examples of positives and failures in the re-branding of healthcare companies.
 Let’s have a look at Cancer Research UK.
 Their previous logo from 2014 was feeling a little bit pale with the current conditions.
-They needed another one to project their community teamwork and their warm care.
+They needed another one to project their community teamwork and warm care.